As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 As a rule of thumb, you can pour two bottles of wine down the sink without hurting your septic system or the environment.

 Try pacing the number of bottles you pour per day when you need to discard more than two bottles.
 Whether cleaning up after a party or simply pouring out a beer, too much alcohol gets poured down our sink pipes at an alarmingly high rate.

 For the most part, it’s okay.

 If sticking to the two-bottle wine rule from above, no harm should come to the septic system or the environment.
 Only when the alcohol concentration is higher should you discard the alcohol in a different manner – such as bourbon or whiskey.
 Check the concentration of the substance and be sure it’s no more than 24% to be safe.

 Can You Pour Wine Down the Toilet

 Feel free to pour wine down the toilet.
 If you are concerned, you can wait and see what happens before pouring more than one bottle, but as a general rule, the alcohol should not affect your septic system.
 Some believe that alcohol, in general, has good antiseptic qualities, making it useful around your home.

 For example, Vodka can be a good substitute for any chemical spray used to kill mold.

-It is interesting to note that some people use a bottle of coke to unclog a toilet.
+It is interesting to note that some people use a bottle of Coke to unclog a toilet.
 Simply pour the coke down your drain, let it fizz for about an hour, and then pour hot water down the channel.
-Coke has phosphoric acid, which helps in unclogging your clogged drain.
+Coke has phosphoric acid, which helps unclog your clogged drain.